mariarodr1136/ByteBookshelf/README.md

 ### Features

-The Geek Text API Service offers the following capabilities:
+The ByteBookshelf API Service offers the following capabilities:
 1. **User Profile Management** - Users can create, retrieve, update, and delete their profiles.
 2. **Credit Card Management** - Users can add credit cards to their profiles for secure checkout.